 Idler pulleys are produced with a variety of specifications.
-Idler pulleys are available with precision, pre-lubricated ABEC-1 ball bearings for high speed demands.
+Idler pulleys are available with precision, pre-lubricated ABEC-1 ball bearings for high-speed demands.
 The deep uninterrupted groove provides continuous support and eliminates any binding or wedging problems.
 Industries manufacture idler pulleys in four product designs using three bearing types.
 The product designs are stamped, molded polymer, split formed, and machined.
-By using stamped halves surrounding a bearing they offer an economical pulley for high volume applications.
+By using stamped halves surrounding a bearing, they offer an economical pulley for high-volume applications.
 While the standard idlers are molded in 6/6 nylon with glass reinforcement, other polymers on a made-to-order (MTO) basis are also available.
 Split-formed idler pulleys are available with either a replaceable or non-replaceable bearing.
 Due to their low tooling cost, fully machined idlers can be the economical answer when the volume usage is low and/or the pulley is complex.
-Some idler pulleys with advanced specifications include flat idlers from 2" to 6 3/4" overall diameter and V idler pulleys - from 2 5/8" to 7" overall diameter.
+Some idler pulleys with advanced specifications include flat idlers from 2 in. to 6 3/4 in. overall diameter and V idler pulleys from 2 5/8 in. to 7 in. overall diameter.
 Idler pulleys can be designed and manufactured to meet most industry specifications.